top of page

 Should a payment delay or default, it is the lender's burden to collect.
 The merchant is entitled to its share as soon as the transaction is executed.

-Using the example above, the revenue part is simple: For every sales of 160, BNPL providers commands 9.6 - 6%.
+Using the example above, the revenue part is simple: For every sales of 160, BNPL providers command 9.6 - 6% in fees.

 The credit extended, however, does not come without cost.
 Let us ignore the operational and transaction costs for a moment, and focus on two factors: